fazil-kp/free_scroll/README.md

 # Free Scroll

-A Flutter package that enables freeform scrolling and zooming of widgets within a constrained area.
+A Flutter package that enables **4-dimensional** scrolling and **zooming** of widgets within a constrained area.
 This package is optimized for **both touchscreen devices** (like mobile, tablets, and touch-enabled PCs) and **non-touchscreen devices** (such as traditional desktop PCs and laptops).
 Whether you're using touch gestures or a mouse, FreeScroll provides a smooth zooming and scrolling experience.

 ## Features